ying-li-python/DNA-analyze/README.md

 # DNA analysis for primer construction

-Tired of creating primers by hand?
-It's time-consuming because primers need to have specific requirements to be efficient for DNA seqeuncing or PCR/qPCR.
+Tired of generating primers by guessing and trying to predict which nucleotide sequence fits the requirements for PCR/qPCR?
+This was extremely time-consuming because I had to do this for every gene I wanted to investigate.

-Luckily, I created a Python program that will tell you whether your primer sequence meets the criteria for efficiency.
+To make my PhD research easier, I created a Python program that will tell you whether your primer sequence meets the criteria for efficiency.

 ## Getting Started
 You will need to download this folder, and in command line, route to this folder using cd command and run this script.